-Generation and use of TrustFactory Client Issuing CA activation data used to activate TrustFactory Client Issuing CA Private Keys are made during a key ceremony (Refer to Section 6.1.1).
-Activation data is generated automatically by the appropriate HSM.
-It is then delivered to a holder of a share of the key who is a person in a trusted role.
-The delivery method maintains the confidentiality and the integrity of the activation data.
+Activation data used to activate TrustFactory Client Issuing CA Private Keys are generated during a key ceremony (Refer to Section 6.1.1).
+Activation data is generated automatically by the HSM and stored on smartcards under shareholder and security officer control and handed to the shareholder, who is a trusted person.